trettevik/nodebrain-nb/Readme.txt

 ========================================================================

-This release was tested on a CentOS 6.5 x86_64 platform.
+This release was tested primarily on a CentOS 6.5 x86_64 platform.

-The Coverity Scan service is used to check for defects.
+The Coverity Scan service is used to check for common defects.

-The openSUSE Build Service is used to test builds for varius Linux distributions on i586 and x86_64 architectures.
-The results are shown below.
-There are still some package policy warning to be cleaned up on the platforms where the build was successful.
+The openSUSE Build Service is used to test builds for varius Linux distributions on x86_64, i586, and armv7I architectures.
+There are still some package policy warnings to resolve.
+A "make check" is part of the package build process, providing a light level of testing on each platform.

-Success:
+Architecture:

+  x86_64          Pass - All OS's showing pass below i586            Pass

+Operating System:

-  rpm Fedora        20, 19, 18, 17
+  rpm Fedora      Pass 20, 19, 18, 17
+  rpm RHEL        Pass 7, 6, 5
-  rpm CentOS        7, 6
+  rpm CentOS      Pass 7, 6, 5
-  rpm Scientific    7, 6
+  rpm Scientific  Pass 7, 6
-  rpm openSUSE      TumbleWeed
-  rpm openSUSE      Factory
-  rpm openSUSE      13.2, 13.1, 12.3, 12.2, 12.1
-  rpm SLE           11 SP1

-  deb Debian        7, 6
+  deb Debian      Pass 7, 6
-  deb xUbuntu       14.10, 14.04 13.10, 12.10, 12.04
+  deb xUbuntu     Pass 14.10, 14.04 13.10, 12.10, 12.04
-  deb Univention    3.2, 3.1
+  deb Univention  Pass 3.2, 3.1

-Fail:

-  rpm RHEL          7, 6, 5                 - libedit unresolvable
-  rpm CentOS        5                       - libedit unresolvable
-  rpm SLE           12, 11 SP3, 11 SP2, 10  - libedit

-The project has stopped porting to Windows, and the conditional compilation for Windows is no longer expected to work.
-We may support Windows again in the future, but it is not a high priority at this time.
+      Mac OS X    Pass 10.10.1 Yosemite outside Xcode FAIL 10.10.1 Yosemite using Xcode

+  msi Windows     Stopped porting, need to start again

 ========================================================================